 Asian Pearl Peninsula Restaurant, Millbrae – Dinner

-Be sure to read our article Foodnut’s Beginners Introduction to an Authentic Chinese Dinner.
+Be sure to read our article How to order in authentic Chinese dinner

 Decor, Vibe – Asian Pearl Peninsula has big seafood tanks by the kitchen.
 Fancier interior with big decorative light fixtures and recessed ceiling.
 Same large food photos seen at the nearby Kitchen.
 Loud, busy, lots of large table get-togethers.
 Majority of folks were Asians.
 The place becomes packed around 7pm on Fridays.
-Make reservations!
+Make reservations or come early!

 Menu Pictures (Click to zoom into any picture)